simonmichael/hledger/site/contributing.md

 ### Funder

 Become a financial backer to
-help sustain the project,
-influence issues you care about, express gratitude, build your prosperity consciousness!
+sustain and grow this project, increase your influence, express gratitude, build prosperity consciousness, and help transform world finance!

-- Use the donate links on the home page
+- Use the donate links on the [home page](/)
 - Configure a recurring donation
-- Contribute or pledge bounties on issues
+- Contribute or pledge bounties on issues you care about
 - Ask your organization to contribute
-- Work on project sustainability and accountability
+- Work on project sustainability, accountability, fundraising

 ### Tester